 You take chocolate and you take espresso, and you pretty much have my two favorite food groups.
 Ok, they are not their own food group, per se, but boy, they should be!
 I love the flavor of these cookies so much!
 The funny thing is that they are not super sweet!
 How can that be?
 They have more sugar than they have flour!
+And they are coated in sugar!
 I think it's the unsweetened chocolate in them.
 Dark chocolate is healthy for you, right?
-They are also coated in sugar!
 I'm not proud of it and it's not something I make on a weekly basis, but the holidays wouldn't be the same without these.
 I know, I said the same thing about the pizzelle and butter balls.
-The thing is, the holidays just wouldn't be the same without sweets and sugary treats.
-The new year is upon us soon, I promise to post recipes about soups and grilled chicken!
+The thing is, the holidays just wouldn't be the same without sweets and sugary treats to share.

 Here are the basic ingredients.
 Nothing out of the ordinary here.
 On the right are the dry ingredients: flour, cocoa, baking powder, soda and salt.
 (It's about to smell really delicious in here!)